Measurement Framework | The Three Streams GEO Methodology

 πŸ’‘ A Note on KPI Selection

-The specific KPIs recommended in this methodologyβ€”AI Citation Frequency (ACF), AI Share of Voice (SOV-AI), Branded Search Lift, and Conversion Rate Multiplierβ€”represent one framework for measuring GEO performance.
-These metrics were selected because they are directly measurable with currently available tools, strategically meaningful to executive stakeholders, and actionable across all three streams.
+The specific KPIs recommended in this methodology are organized into two pillars: Visibility KPIs (AI Citation Frequency, AI Share of Voice, Branded Search Lift) and Revenue KPIs (AI Revenue Growth, AI Revenue Share, Conversion Rate Multiplier).
+Together, these six metrics were selected because they are directly measurable with currently available tools, strategically meaningful to executive stakeholders, and actionable across all three streams.

 However, organizations may adapt their KPI selection based on: